lsrkthelibrarian/dataviscunygc/blog_post4.md

 I was also quite inspired by the [David McCandless TED Talk](https://www.ted.com/talks/david_mccandless_the_beauty_of_data_visualization) and appreciated how approachable he made working with big data sets and shared his philosophy for data design.
 I visited his website and there was a three minute video on how he and his team work together, and it made me appreciate how this course was set up so that we individually worked and then came together to workshop and collaborate.

-One other skill I am walking away with this semester is a method for storyboarding.
+One other skill I am walking away with this semester, in addition to Tableau and Github, is a method for storyboarding.
 I don’t have an opportunity in much of the work that I do to storyboard things, but I really enjoyed the process and discussion afterwards on how to best tell a story with visualizations.
 Much like the sketching, storyboarding offers another approach to thinking about the work I’m doing.

 Finally, I want to say how appreciative I am for the whole set up of this course.
 There was plenty of critical theory incorporated and immediate practical tool application.
 This is very much what I was hoping most of my courses at the Graduate Center would allow for.
 I will make this suggestion to Matt Gold that equal parts theory and practical skill building are employed in the classroom.
 Thank you both for a wonderful and intense semester.